Cruz Teng: Awards and nominations

-Tan Chong International Ltd

-Cruz Teng joined the Corporate Communications department of Tan Chong in Feb 2019.

 Personal life

 Teng was one of the earliest DJs to begin a blog.
 He was nominated for Best Celebrity Blog at the 1st Nuffnang Regional Blog Awards in 2009, Best Radio Personality Blog at the Singapore Radio Awards in 2010 and Best Local Celebrity Blog at the omy Blog Awards 2010.
 He was named Official Blogger for Singapore's National Day celebrations in 2009.

 In 2007, Teng fell into a drain and broke five bones in his left foot.
 He was admitted to hospital and did a surgery the following day.
 A week later, fellow DJ Dennis Chew also met with an accident.
 He fell off a bicycle and fractured his arm and suffered other injuries on his face and legs.
 At that time, they were the only two male DJs in the station, and the event was later ranked as one of the Top 10 Local Entertainment Headlines in Singapore that year.